jewelltaylor/funclustVI/README.md

 # funclustVI

-The following package was created by John Jewell as a part of my Undergraduate Dissertation at Western University under the supervision of Professor Camila de Souza.
+The following package was created by John Jewell as a part of an Undergraduate Dissertation at Western University under the supervision of Professor Camila de Souza.
 The package serves to cluster functional data using variational inference.
-More details in regards to the functionality of the package is available in the examples section.
+More details in regards to the functionality of the package is available in the usage and examples section.

 <!-- badges: start -->